thereeceshow/Resources/docs to turn into wiki pages/projects/laravel-library.md

 * Create backend archetecture wireframes for use in a potential MVP
 * Create a search bar for querying books from the Google Books API
-* Create a full stack site by [using React.js for all front end](https://laravel.com/docs/6.x/frontend#using-react)
+* Create a full stack site by [using React for all front end](https://laravel.com/docs/6.x/frontend#using-react)
 * Implement Laravel Auth using composer to create many "Librarians"
 * Add a 'due by date' that keeps track of how long a book has been checked out
 * Add a 'late fee' for books that have been checked out too long that can be modified by the librarian